 When it comes to eating well during the Christmas rush/festive season use the following 3 tips to help keep nutrition in perspective:

-- Eat intuitively – You can still enjoy all food, just like you have all year.
-Just remember ‘nutrition intuition’ is the key.
-There usually is no shortage of food on the table.
-Don’t feel like you need to rush and eat large quantities, as the food will always be there and for left overs too!
-To fine tune your nutrition intuition ask yourself “Do I really feel like it now? and “What do I feel like now?”
-These questions should help you stay focused on what your body needs without overindulging during the whole of the festive season.
+Try asking yourself, “Do I really feel like it now? and “What do I feel like now?”
+These questions should help you stay focused on what your body needs without eating mindlessly during the festive season.
 Remember overeating occasional is part of ‘normal eating’.

 Merry Christmas!
-I wish you and your family good nutrition, a healthy relationship with food, happiness and enjoyment during this festive season.
-By the way, thanks for reading my blog and/or following me on social media!
+I wish you and your family happiness and a healthy relationship with food and your body during this festive season and into the New Year.

 What nutrition tips do you find useful at this time of year?
 Feel free to leave your tips in the comments sections.